Ghosting (identity theft)

 Ghosting is a form of identity theft in which someone steals the identity, and sometimes even the role within society, of a specific dead person (the "ghost") whose death is not widely known.
 Usually, the person who steals this identity (the "ghoster") is roughly the same age that the ghost would have been if still alive, so that any documents citing the birthdate of the ghost will not be conspicuously incorrect if appropriated by the thief now claiming to be that person.

 The use of counterfeit identification falsely documenting a completely fictional identity is not ghosting, as false identification cannot be used to obtain social services or interact with government agencies or law enforcement officials.
 The purpose of ghosting is to enable the ghoster to appropriate an existing identity that is already listed in government records—an identity that is dormant because its original possessor is dead.

-General description

-Typically, identity theft is done for criminal financial gain, with the thief preying upon the credit rating of a living person who is an active member of society.
-The identity thief retains their own key name and place in society while making unlawful use of someone else's more advantageous financial status.
-The so-called "identity thief" is really more interested in exploiting someone else's financial credit rather than acquiring that person's identity.
-In this sense, it is the creditors, not the person's family and friends, who are the main victims.

-The motives for ghosting are more complex.
-The ghoster is sincerely interested in acquiring another person's identity for their own ongoing use, therefore the ghoster usually takes a dormant identity in order to avoid the risks that would occur if two living people used the same Social Security number.
-Generally, a ghoster is unwilling to sustain their existing identity and takes a new identity to get a fresh start in life.
-Unlike a typical identity thief, who squeezes quick profits from one stolen identity then moves on to the next victim, a ghoster may actively seek to acquire and maintain a respectable credit rating in their new identity.

-Ghosting is largely a phenomenon of the 20th century.
-Before the arrival of the Social Security system, a person who possessed no identity documents (no birth records, no high school diploma) could live openly without incurring suspicion.
-Counterfeit identification could not be easily detected.
-Only with the arrival of income tax and social benefits in the 1920s did it become essential for every adult to possess an identity that was registered in government archives—if not their own lawful identity, then one appropriated from a dead person.
-In the 21st century, advances in technology have made ghosting increasingly difficult to achieve, while governments have increased the penalties for those who get caught.